r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 5. Update CodeCommit's js file with User pool ID, Client ID, and current region, then commit changes.
 6. After deployment, test the sign-in option and copy the authentication token to a text editor.

-## Step 5 and Step 6: Implement Ride Sharing Functionality and Data Storage
+## Steps 5 and 6: Implement Ride Sharing Functionality and Data Storage

 1. Open AWS Console, then search for DynamoDB.
 2. Create a new table named "Rides" with a partition key "Rideid."